vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 </ExtensionCatalog>
 {% endhighlight %}

-In addition to the XML file we will need a small icon, preferably as PNG, to be added to the project as embedded resource.
-So in total here's the project file of our example project:
+We also create an icon (ideally a PNG) for our extension.
+We add the icon to our project as an embedded resource.

+Now, we create our .NET project file:
 {% highlight xml %}
 <Project Sdk="Microsoft.NET.Sdk">